 Rhythmic, gentle patting is a hands-on technique that can help settle young babies into sleep.
 Here’s how to do it:

-- Face your baby away from you, lying on his side.
+- Face your baby away from you, lying on their side.

 - Place your hand gently on your baby’s shoulder.

 - Cup your other hand and pat your baby gently and slowly on the bottom or thigh.